hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

    Power=
 ```

-This can tell you lots of information about the job.
+As you can see, there is a lot of information about the job reported back to you.
 It tells you the job's state, when it started, when the job will end if it doesn't finish early, the compute node that it is on, partition used, any job dependencies it has, the resources requested, where the standard error and standard output is written to.
 Almost any question you might have about a job can be answered within here.

-## Canceling your job(s) with `scancel` <a name="scancel"></a>
+### Canceling your job(s) with `scancel` <a name="scancel"></a>

 There might be a time that you want to cancel a job that you've started.
 The command that you can use to cancel a job is `scancel` and the syntax looks like: